Philip Morris International: Board of directors

-Philip Morris International's research center is located in Neuchatel, Switzerland and houses Philip Morris International's product research and development program.
-As of April 2018, earnings reports showed the company had spent $4.5 billion on four products: two that heat rather than burn tobacco, and two other nicotine products.
-One of these heat-not-burn tobacco products is IQOS.
+Financials

+For the fiscal year 2024, Philip Morris reported earnings of US$7.057 billion with a net annual revenue (excluding excise taxes) of US$37.878 billion.
+As of June 2025, Philip Morris International had a market cap of $285.27 billion, making it the largest privately owned company in the sector.

+Other investments

+PM Equity Partner is Philip Morris International venture capital arm and invests in early stage and growth-stage companies operating in one of the four investment corridors defined by the company: life sciences, industrial technologies, consumer engagement and product technologies.

+In 2021, Philip Morris International acquired Vectura for £1 billion, Fertin Pharma for DKK 5.1 billion, and Otitopic for an undisclosed sum.
+These companies were consolidated to form Vectura Fertin Pharma in early 2022, which was operationally separate from other businesses owned by PMI before being resold to Molex in 2025.

 Controversies

 Foundation for a Smoke-free World

 In September 2017, Philip Morris International announced the establishment of the Foundation for a Smoke-Free World, stating that it would support it with almost US$1 billion of funding over the next 12 years.
 The declared objective of the Foundation was to "evaluate the impact that smoke-free alternatives can have on smokers and public health, assess the effect of reduced cigarette consumption on the industry value chain, and measure overall progress towards a smoke-free world."
 However, the Foundation, which claimed to be independent, was surrounded with controversy since its inception.
 Its claims to independence have been challenged.

 The World Health Organization issued a statement in which it pointed out the "conflicts of interest involved with a tobacco company funding a purported health foundation", indicating that it would not partner with the Foundation and inviting governments and the public health community to follow its lead.
 More than one hundred public health organizations have taken a strong stance in rejecting collaboration with the foundation.
+In May 2024, anti-tobacco activist Cliff Douglas was hired as CEO of the Foundation.
+After negotiating a final payment of $140 million, the organisation split from PMI and rebranded as Global Action to End Smoking.